sail-ml/sail/docs/index.rst

 SAIL Documentation
 ================================

-SAIL (Simple AI Library) is a tensor based deep learning library built for speed with an optimized C++ base.
+SAIL is a python package designed for speed and simplicity when developing and running deep learning models.
+Built on top of a c++ library with python bindings, SAIL is currently in development, changes are being released daily with new features and bug fixes.

 .. toctree::
    :glob:
    :maxdepth: 1

+   details/index
    api-reference